N0ciple/gbopyrator/README.md

-# gbopyrator: manage your GB Operator with Python
+# gbopyrator: a command line tool and library for the GB Operator

 ![](imgs/gbopyrator_demo.gif)

 ## ℹ️ Information

-GBOopyrator is a Python package that enables you to control the GB Operator from [Epilogue](https://www.epilogue.co/) via the command line.
-Currently, `gbopyrator` is only compatible with **GameBoy** and **GameBoy Color** games.
-Support for GameBoy Advance is in development!
+GBOpyrator is a versatile Python package that allows you to manage and control the GB Operator from [Epilogue](https://www.epilogue.co/) via the command line.
+It currently supports **GameBoy** and **GameBoy Color** games, with GameBoy Advance compatibility in the works!

-GBOpyrator can also be utilised as a library in your own projects.
+GBOpyrator can also be integrated into your own projects as a library.

 ## ⬇️ Installation
 ```bash